CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 * Explicit Congestion Notification (ECN) - Unlike Pause Frames and PFC that operate only at layer 2, ECN is an end-to-end layer 3 congestion control protocol.
 Defined by RFC 3168, ECN relies on bits in the IPv4 header Traffic Class to signal congestion conditions.
 ECN requires one or both server endpoints to support ECN to be effective.

 {{% notice warning %}}
-When using `sudo systemctl reload switchd.service` to apply changes to flow control, the switch buffer migh change causing momentary packet loss.
+When using `sudo systemctl reload switchd.service` to apply changes to flow control, the switch buffer might change causing momentary packet loss.
 This only applies to flow control changes and not other QoS settings.

 This is less disruptive than the use of `restart switchd.service`.
 {{% /notice %}}

 ### Flow Control Buffers

-Before you configure Pause Frames or PFC, modify the switch buffer for dynamic allocation.
+Before you configure Pause Frames or PFC, allocate buffer pools and limits for lossless flows.

 Edit the following lines in the `/etc/mlx/datapath/qos_infra.conf` file: